-This part of IEC 61000 defines test methods for immunity to voltage dips, short interruptions and voltage variations at the DC input power port of electrical or electronic equipment.
+This sub section of IEC 61000 defines test methods for immunity to voltage dips, short interruptions and voltage variations at the DC input power port of electrical or electronic equipment.
 This test is similar to the IEC 61000-4-11 dips/interrupt test but applies to DC powered products.

-The object of this standard is to establish a common and reproducible basis for testing electrical and electronic equipment when subjected to voltage dips, short interruptions or voltage variations on DC input power ports.
+The object of IEC 61000-4-29 is to establish a common and reproducible basis for testing electrical and electronic equipment when subjected to voltage dips, short interruptions or voltage variations on DC input power ports.

 - The range of test levels

 - The test set-up

 The test applies to electrical and electronic equipment and systems.
 It also applies to modules or subsystems whenever the EUT (equipment under test) rated power is greater than the test generator capacity specified in clause 6.

 The ripple at the DC input power port is not included in the scope of this part of IEC 61000.
 It is covered by IEC 61000-4-17.

 - Pre-set test sequences and test levels

 - Immunity tests can be run continuously or in single step mode to allow close observation of EUT performance.

 - Measurements such as voltage and current and recorded at each test step and included in test reports.